ahnulplp/learngit/readme.txt

-Git is a version control system add distributed.
+Git is a version control system add distributed delete.
 Git is free software add GPL_MORE.